-ACH emitted a total of 129.69 tonnes of carbon dioxide equivalent (tCO2e) for the 2018-19 financial year.
-This equated to approximately 4.18 tonnes per Full-Time Equivalent employee, based on the average of 31 FTE's for the year.
+ACH emitted a total of 103.50 tonnes of carbon dioxide equivalent (tCO2e) for the financial year of 2020-2021, equivalent to approximately 3.17 tCO2e per Full - Time Equivalent (FTE) employee, based on the average of 33 FTE's for the year.

 Table 2 below shows a breakdown of emissions by source.
-The greatest proportion of emissions resulted from car usage for travel to project sites/ related meetings.
+The greatest proportion of emissions resulted from car usage for travel to project sites and related meetings.
 Staff mileage was the greatest emissions source during this financial year.
-This was due to COVID-19 and social distancing requirements; staff were more reliant on using personal vehicles to travel.
-The next largest contributor to emissions was electricity, followed by Air travel, Landfill waste and Taxis.
-Air travel fares include; a trip to New York and flights from and to Christchurch.
+This was due to COVID-19 safety requirements; staff were more reliant on using personal vehicles to travel as carpooling and sharing of fleet vehicles was not possible for extended periods of time.
+The next largest contributor to emissions was electricity, followed by negligible contributions from landfill waste.